skrfffe1/vetcareml/README.md

+# appname: iVet
-# vetcare
+# email: com.dan.atwork@gmail.com

-This is a demo production
+This is a demo production.